Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 Austenitic stainless steels generally exhibit good weldability and toughness even down to cryogenic temperatures; they do not display a ductile to brittle transition with decreasing temperature.

-3. Martensitic—These steels are similar to ferritic steels based on Chromium but have higher Carbon levels, up to 1%.
-This makes them hardened and tempered, much like Carbon and low-alloy steels.
+3. Martensitic—These steels are similar to ferritic steels based on chromium but have higher Carbon levels, up to 1%.
+This makes them hardened and tempered, much like carbon and low-alloy steels.
 They are used where high strength and moderate corrosion resistance are required.
 They are more common in long products than in sheet and plate form.
 They generally have low weldability and formability.
 They are magnetic.

 MARTENSITIC STAINLESS STEELS